fectec/TeusGame/README.md

 # Development Team

-<p align="justify">This project was developed by programmers Juan (github.com/fectec) and Joirid (github.com/Joirid).
+<p align="justify">This project was developed by programmers Juan (<a href="https://github.com/fectec">github.com/fectec</a>) and Joirid (<a href="https://github.com/Joirid">github.com/Joirid</a>).
 Juan designed the Protagonist, Enemy, and Obstacle classes, which implement the respective entity functionalities.
 Joirid focused on the Item and Shield classes, programming the unique shield feature for Teus Game.</p>

 # Development Timeline